SaladLab/Akka.Interfaced/docs/PersistentActor.md

 - `InterfacedActor` = the interfaced class of `UntypedActor`
 - `InterfacedPersistentActor` = the interfaced class of `UntypedPersistentActor`

-If you are not familar `Akka.Persistence`, read [Persistent Actors](http://getakka.net/docs/persistence/persistent-actors)
+If you are not familar `Akka.Persistence`, read [Persistence](https://getakka.net/articles/persistence/architecture.html)

 #### Example